1,130 Colorectal Cancer Clinical Trials Recruiting Now (July 2026): KRAS, MSI, BRAF, HER2, CEACAM5 ADC, Ivonescimab, Cadonilimab, Immunotherapy

 MSS / pMMR — Immunotherapy Combinations (the "cold tumor" challenge)

 Most CRCs are MSS and don't respond to IO alone.
-Trials combine IO with targeted agents, bispecifics, or novel immunomodulators:
+Trials combine IO with targeted agents, bispecifics, or novel immunomodulators.
+For the broader bispecific checkpoint inhibitor landscape (ivonescimab, cadonilimab, rilvegostomig) across cancer types, see the Bispecific Checkpoint Inhibitors mechanism hub.

 NCT07228832 - Ivonescimab or Bevacizumab + FOLFOX in first-line metastatic CRC (Phase 3, head-to-head PD-1/VEGF bispecific vs anti-VEGF backbone)